appatalks/org-repos-protected-tags-discovery/README.md

 # Orginization and Repos Discovery of Visibility and Protected Tags

-This action lists all repositories in a given organization along with their visibility settings and protected tags status.
+This action lists all repositories in a given organization along with their visibility settings and protected tags status and identifiers.
 The output is saved in a CSV file named `org_repo_report.csv`.

 ## Requirements